Today is December 31st, 2018 and it has been quite an experimental year for me!

 Back on January 1st, 2018, I was reading up on how to refine my journey even more when I came upon intermittent fasting.
 It grabbed my interest because of the healing benefits of fasting without reducing my calorie intake.
 For me, one of my goals is to continue to put the muscle mass back on that I had lost during this journey so I did not want to apply something that was going to make me lose even more weight than I had to this point.

 I decided to try and use this method of eating to maintain/gain weight which is the exact opposite of what most people suggest it be used for.
 My reasoning was that if I could get the benefits of intermittent fasting, i.e., lower insulin levels, higher HGH and serotonin/melatonin production, higher testosterone levels, deeper sleep, faster recovery from workouts/injuries AND figure out a way to increase my muscle mass through caloric intake then I would have the best of both worlds.

-I have added a link here to a Beginners Guide to Intermittent Fasting and once you get there, it you scroll down to the caption “How It Affects Your Cells and Hormones” you will see further evidence concerning what happens to the body with this method.
+I have added a link here to Your Guide to Intermittent Fasting and once you get there, if you scroll down to the caption “Benefits of Intermittent Fasting?” you will see further evidence concerning what happens to the body with this method.

 Basically, there are a few ways to eat that constitute intermittent fasting.

 1) The 16/8 Method: Fast for 16 hours each day. …

 2) The 5:2 Diet: Fast for 2 days per week. …

 3) Eat-Stop-Eat: Do a 24-hour fast, once or twice a week. …

 4) Alternate-Day Fasting: Fast every other day. …